HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/canvas_settings.md

 The Canvas setting in the Presentation Designer adapts to different window sizes to ensure usability and accessibility.

-- **Ellipsis Button Appearance:** When the window width is reduced to 1280px or below, an ellipsis button (...) appears in the header.
+- **Ellipsis Button Appearance:** When the window width is reduced below 1280 pixels, an ellipsis button (...) appears in the header.

 ![](../../../../assets/HCL_Presentation_Designer_Canvas_Settings_Dimensions_Ellipsis.png)